Marco-Furlan/Projects/Image Segmentation of Cityscapes/readme.md

 Over the years, numerous models have been developed to tackle this demanding task.
 In this project, we present the results of our experiments with three such models: [DeepLabV3](https://paperswithcode.com/method/deeplabv3), [U-Net](https://arxiv.org/abs/1505.04597), and [DenseASPP](https://openaccess.thecvf.com/content_cvpr_2018/papers/Yang_DenseASPP_for_Semantic_CVPR_2018_paper.pdf).
 Each model employs distinct strategies and architectural implementations to effectively capture multi-scale contextual information and achieve efficient segmentations of images.
 For our benchmark testing, we utilized the [Cityscapes dataset](https://www.cityscapes-dataset.com/), specifically designed for street scene segmentation tasks.
 While all three models exhibit similar performance, DenseASPP demonstrates superior results.

-Our contribution was as follows:
+Our contribution were:

-- Trained from scratch DeepLabv3 for the task,
+- Training from scratch DeepLabv3 for the task,

-- Trained from scratch UNet, after [consistent improvements](...) to the original code,
+- Training from scratch UNet, after [consistent improvements](...) to the original code,

-- U
+- Updating the DenseASPP model from [here](https://github.com/DeepMotionAIResearch/DenseASPP) to be compatible with the latest Python and PyTorch versions.

 As part of the presentation we included the following video, which compares qualitatively the 3 models on a completely new task.
-We have:

 <table>
   <tr>